dembA7/Binary-Classification/README.md

 ### Model

-The logistic regression model is implemented to classify mushrooms based on the features provided.
+The logistic regression model, contained in the file `model/model.py`, is implemented to classify mushrooms based on the features provided.
 The implementation includes:

 -   **Sigmoid Function**: For computing probabilities.
 -   **Cost Function**: Cross-entropy loss function.